jmcadam4/James-McAdam-MEGR-2156-lab/docs/Labs/L03/index.md

 ## Research

+More infill leads to stronger but heavier parts.
+Infill helps stiffen the part but also adds greatly to print time if the percentage goes too high.
+Percentage of infill is a percentage of volume filled by filament with the supports being created.

 ### Infill 1: gyroid

 <img src="gyroidfinal-2048x1536.jpg" alt="Gyroid infill pattern" style="width:45%; min-width:260px; height:auto; display:block; margin:1em 0; border:1px solid rgba(0,0,0,.12); border-radius:4px;">